WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/q.md

 ## quick, quickly

-Avoid using. *Quick* or *quickly* is a relative term, and the same meaning of a sentence can be expressed without using these terms in most cases.
+Avoid using. *Quick* or *quickly* is a relative term, and in most cases, you can express the same meaning of a sentence without using these terms.

 ## quit